homebodygym/homebodygym/pages/altcoins/buy-neo.md

 ## Introduction to NEO

 NEO wants to reinvent the way business is conducted by creating a smart economy with deployable Smart Contracts.
-NEO, otherwise known as "Chinese EThereum", is quite popular in China (hence the nickname).
+NEO, otherwise known as "Chinese Ethereum", is quite popular in China (hence the nickname).
 Unlike ERC-20 tokens that run on the Ethereum blockchain, NEO was built from scratch with its own blockchain network.

 The coin has a strong emphasis on digital identity to digitize assets.